luftegrof/proxmox_get_token/README.md

 A randomly generated UUID is specified as the Token ID.
 Proxmox issues a randomly generated UUID as the token secret.

+It will also automatically delete any expired tokens for the specified user at the time `pm_get_token` is executed.
+The final output will list all expired tokens that were deleted as well as any currently valid tokens.

 ##### Example Proxmox API Token ID and Token Secret pair:
 ```
 Token ID: username@pve!a04c6fbc-7e0b-458c-864e-e2fb0d76a450